wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

       resolvers can immediately inform clients that the name they are looking for does not exist, improving the user experience.

-   Decreased recursive server load:  By answering negative queries from
+   Decreased recursive server load:  By answering queries from the cache
-      the cache, validating servers avoid having to send a query and wait for a response.
+      by synthesizing answers, validating servers avoid having to send a query and wait for a response.
 In addition to decreasing the bandwidth used, it also means that the server does not need to allocate and maintain state, thereby decreasing memory and CPU load.

+Fujiwara, et al.          Expires May 20, 2017                  [Page 7]

+Internet-Draft              NSEC/NSEC3 usage               November 2016

    Decreased authorative server load:  Because recursive servers can
-      answer (negative) queries without asking the authoritative server, the authoritative servers receive fewer queries.
+      answer queries without asking the authoritative server, the authoritative servers receive fewer queries.
 This decreases the authoritative server bandwidth, queries per second and CPU utilization.

    The scale of the benefit depends upon multiple factors, including the